maxx1128/maxx1128.github.io/_posts/2015-11-29-reasons-move-wordpress-to-jekyll.markdown

 ### How are WordPress and Jekyll Different?

 I can't count the number of articles I've read comparing WordPress and Jekyll, so I recommend reading some first.
 If I had to chose one, it'd be [this one](http://www.sitepoint.com/blogging-wordPress-or-jekyll/) by Hugo Giraudel.
-As with everything, explains it better than me.
+As with everything, he explains it better than me.

 The short version is Jekyll is static while WordPress is dynamic.
 Jekyll takes code, creates some webpages, and gives that as a site.
 When you visit a Jekyll site, you're reading pages made ahead of time.
 Whereas on a WordPress site, it stores important info like titles or post content in a database.
 The site pulls data from the database as you load the page, not ahead of time.